Financials

 Condensed Interim Consolidated Statement of Cash Flows

-Net cash used in financing activities
+Net cash generated from financing activities

 Complete Solutions for the Built Environment